wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

   - Exercises-de.pdf
   - Exercises-de.tex

+* Information letter about the results of the contest and translations to English and German in a single document.
+  - Results.docx
+  - Results.pdf
+  - Results.md
+    - The list of the award winners as plain txt, one team per line, in markdown notation

 Note that the LaTeX versions require the od.sty LateX style located at Sources/od.sty in this repo and the tikz graphics package to be compiled.